Showing posts with label Drilling. Show all posts

 Approximately center the drill over the center point.
 In this case it is a portable drill, but the principle is the same for a pillar drill.

 Lower the drill bit over the hole.
-The radius marks allow the drill operator to see the edge of the hole and use any two of the marks to centre the drill bit within the hole.
+The radius marks allow the drill operator to see the edge of the hole and use any three of the marks to centre the drill bit within the hole.

 This procedure ensure the accurate positioning of the hole.
 This is especially important when fitting to existing fixing points rather than making new ones.

-Wednesday 22 November 2017
+Wednesday, 22 November 2017

 Reducing a Bubble